thegetty/artistryinbronze/content/essays/10_Haga_et_al_text_Transmittal.md

+---
+title: Polykleitos at Work
-**\[title\]Polykleitos at Work: How the Doryphoros Was Used**
+subtitle: How the Doryphoros Was Used
+layout: page
+author:
+ - first_name: Kyoko

-\[author\]Kyoko Sengoku-Haga
+   last_name: Sengoku-Haga

-\[affiliation\]Tohoku University
+   affiliation: Tohoku University
+ - first_name: Sae

-Sae Buseki
+   last_name: Buseki

-\[affiliation\]Tohoku University
+   affiliation: Tohoku University
+ - first_name: Min

-\[author\]Min Lu
+   last_name: Lu

-\[affiliation\]Tencent Technology Co.
+   affiliation: Tencent Technology Co.
 Ltd., Shenzhen
+ - first_name: Shintaro

-\[author\]Shintaro Ono
+   last_name: Ono

-\[affiliation\]The University of Tokyo
+   affiliation: The University of Tokyo
+ - first_name: Takeshi

-\[author\]Takeshi Oishi
+   last_name: Oishi

-\[affiliation\]The University of Tokyo
+   affiliation: The University of Tokyo
+ - first_name: Takeshi

-\[author\]Takeshi Masuda
+   last_name: Masuda

-\[affiliation\]National Institute of Advanced Industrial Science and Technology, Japan
+   affiliation: National Institute of Advanced Industrial Science and Technology, Japan
+ - first_name: Katsushi

-\[author\]Katsushi Ikeuchi
+   last_name: Ikeuchi

-\[affiliation\]Microsoft Research, Japan
+   affiliation: Microsoft Research, Japan

-**\[A-head\]Abstract**

-\[abstract\]

-Our 3D shape comparison methods enable us to distinguish millimeter-small differences between statues.
+abstract: Our 3D shape comparison methods enable us to distinguish millimeter-small differences between statues.
 They have shown that, at least in terms of facial and feet areas, “exact” marble Roman copies are actually quite precise.
 We have also demonstrated that the face shapes of the copies of the Doryphoros, the Diadoumenos, and the Sosikles Amazon are almost identical.
 Adding to these previous results, it is newly demonstrated that the facial features of the Sciarra Amazon are close to those of the Pericles by Kresilas.
 The face shape of the statue of Diomedes, often attributed to Kresilas, does not match that of the Sciarra Amazon but is rather close to that of the Doryphoros.
 Through this method, it has been proven the Sosikles Amazon was made by Polykleitos, the Sciarra Amazon by Kresilas, and the Diomedes statue by a disciple of Polykleitos.

-**\[A-head\]Introduction**

-\[main text\]
+sort_order: 13
+---

+## Introduction

 For more than a century, arguments have been made both for and against the identification of the Doryphoros with the “Canon” of Polykleitos without a definitive conclusion being reached.
 Although the most important information is Pliny’s famous phrase, it also is the cause of controversy.
 He writes: “Polyclitus . . . et doryphorum viriliter puerum fecit. quem canona artifices vocant, liniamenta artis ex eo petentes veluti a lege quadam . . .” \[“Polykleitos made . . . and a Doryphoros, a virile-looking boy.
 He also made a statue which artists call the ‘Canon’ and from which they derive the basic forms of their art, as if from some kind of law.”\] (*Naturalis historia* 34.55).[^1]